DHGrudov19/CyberFlame/README.md

 git clone https://github.com/DHGrudov19/CyberFlame.git
 ````

-##If you support our project, you can always share it on social media.
-Pull requests are welcome.
+## If you support our project, you can always share it on social media.
+Pull requests are welcome!